The 2026 Zoo Labs: FUND opens June 9!

 show that they are at a critical juncture - one where receiving funding could make a big difference in accelerating the growth of their business.

-The Zoo Labs: FUND celebrates its fifth year of grantmaking in 2025!
+The Zoo Labs: FUND celebrates its sixth year of grantmaking in 2026!
 The application process and funding distribution will be administered in partnership with Center for Cultural Innovation (CCI), a trusted nonprofit intermediary focused on the financial well-being of artists, arts workers, culture bearers, and creative entrepreneurs.
-In 2025, Zoo Labs: FUND will make available $230,000 in unrestricted grants to Bay Area culturally-rooted artist teams with a music business.
+In 2026, Zoo Labs: FUND will make available $225,000 in unrestricted grants to Bay Area culturally-rooted artist teams with a music business.

 SUPPORT: Please direct questions to CCI staff, who are here to help and listen!
 Email them at grants@cciarts.org (include “Zoo Labs: FUND” in the subject line) or give them a call at 415.288.0530.

-NOTIFICATIONS: Funding notifications will be shared on September 8, 2025.
+NOTIFICATIONS: Funding notifications will be shared on October 13, 2026 by 5:00 PM pst.

 PAST RECIPIENTS: View past grantees of the Zoo Labs: FUND, along with all alumni of our previous programs on our Community Page.

-In partnership with the Center for Cultural Innovation (CCI), we are thrilled to announce the recipients of the 2025 Zoo Labs: FUND!
+In partnership with the Center for Cultural Innovation (CCI), we are thrilled to celebrate the recipients of the 2025 Zoo Labs: FUND!

 Fifteen grants ranging from $5,000 - $50,000 were awarded to Bay Area culturally rooted artist teams with a music business.
-In addition to receiving a cash award, grantees will have access to a suite of mentorship resources offered by Zoo Labs: LEARN, including on-demand artist-tailored entrepreneurial courses, virtual group learning and networking sessions, and a curated pairing with a business mentor.
+In addition to receiving a cash award, grantees will have access to mentorship resources offered by Zoo Labs: LEARN, including on-demand artist-tailored entrepreneurial courses and a curated pairing with a business mentor.

 The fifteen business recipients and the Bay Area counties they represent are: